ToshioCP/Gtk4-tutorial/src/turtle/turtle_doc.src.md

 Comments and spaces:

 - comment: This is characters between `#` and new line inclusive.
+If a comment is at the end of the file, the trailing new line can be left out.
 - white space:
 - horizontal tab: tab is recognized as eight spaces.
-- new line: This is the end of a line and denoted by '\\n'.
+- new line: This is the end of a line.

 These characters are used to separate tokens explicitly.
 They doesn't have any syntactic meaning and are ignored by the parser.